EspositoLucas/Data-Job-Market-Analyzer/README.md

 ### Missing Salary Data
 - A striking trend: the majority of countries show less than **10%** of job postings include an annual salary in a job postings.
-- Outliers like Brunei and the Bahamas are rare, with Brunei's job postings revealing salary over **30%** of the time and the Bahamas above **25%**.
+- Outliers like Brunei and the Bahamas are rare, with Bahamas's job postings revealing salary over **30%** of the time and the Brunei above **25%**.
 - The United States sits just above **5%**, but this still means around **95%** of job listings leave applicants guessing. 🤔💡

 The data speaks volumes about the global opacity in salary information, with most job seekers left in the dark. 📉🌐